cedrou/ml-notebooks/README.md

 # ml-notebooks
-Collections of Jupyter Notebooks related to ML
+Collection of Jupyter Notebooks related to ML